BlacKlyExactly/BlacKlyExactly/README.md

 ## About me 👤

-I'm a Hobbystic Frontend Dev.<br>
+I'm a Frontend Dev looking for a job.<br>
 I create websites from the user side and I'm responsible for your experience of using websites.<br>
 I like learning and mastering things related to programming.<br>

 I hope you enjoy my work

-- ✍ 4th class of IT Tech School
+- ✍ Graduate of IT Tech School
 - 🏡 Live in: Poland
 <br/><br/>